7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 gpupdate /force
 ```

 The horror...
 ![](powerlevelisover9000.png)

-In the face of this I want to also make:
+In the face BadOpsec of this I want to also make:
 - Silver Tickets
 - Golden Tickets
 - Golden Certs if time.